HorizenOfficial/horizen-migration-check/README.md

    node index.js
     ```

-- Thre script will calculate locally a cumulative hash from the dumps, and compare it to the one stored onchain in the vault smart contracts.<br>
+- The script will calculate locally a cumulative hash from the dumps, and compare it to the one stored onchain in the vault smart contracts.<br>
 If everything goes well, you will obtain a log like this in the console:

    ```